 The most common lemongrass disease is called Rust which is caused by fungus.
 It can cause the leaves to dry out and if not controlled, the plant will eventually die.

 Aphids are another pest that could cause disease in your lemongrass plant.
 It feeds on the leaves causing yellow or brown spots.
-To remove them, blast them off with water or spray with neem oil.
+To remove them, blast them off with water or spray them with neem oil.

 How To Grow Thick Lemongrass Stalks – ensure you choose the right variety.
 West Indian Lemongrass grows thick stalks.
 Check the ideal growing conditions favored by lemongrass and allow the plant to grow for a number of seasons for thicker stalks.